Isle of Wight: Roman period

-Early Medieval period
+Early medieval period

 There are indications that the island had vast trading links, with a port at Bouldnor, evidence of Bronze Age tin trading, and finds of Late Iron Age coins.
 Starting in AD 449, the 5th and 6th centuries saw groups of Germanic-speaking peoples from Northern Europe crossing the English Channel and gradually set about conquering the region.

-During the Early Middle Ages, the island was settled by Jutes as the pagan kingdom of the Wihtwara under King Arwald.
-In 685, it was invaded by King Cædwalla of Wessex, who tried to replace the inhabitants with his followers.
-Though in 686, Arwald was defeated, and the island became the last part of English lands to be converted to Christianity, Cædwalla was unsuccessful in driving the Jutes from the island.
-Wight was added to Wessex and became part of England under King Alfred the Great, including within the shire of Hampshire.
+During the Early Middle Ages, the island was settled by Jutes as the heathen kingdom of the Wihtwara.
+In Asser’s Life of Alfred, he states that the West Saxon kings Cerdic and Cynric granted lordship of the Isle of Wight to two brothers, Stuf and Wihtgar, said to be of Jutish and Gothic origin and cousins of Cynric.
+The brothers then set about exterminating the native Britons, either killing them or driving them into exile.
+According to Bede, in 685, the Isle of Wight was invaded by King Cædwalla of Wessex, who attempted to violently replace the Jutish inhabitants with his own followers.
+In 686, the native King Arwald was killed in battle, and the island became the last part of English lands to be converted to Christianity.

 It suffered especially from Viking raids and was often used as a winter base by Viking raiders when they could not reach Normandy.
 Later, both Earl Tostig and his brother Harold Godwinson (who became King Harold II) held manors on the island.